microsoft/wcf-docker/README.md

 You can connect the running container using the IP address and configured port, `http://172.28.103.001:83/<wcfservice.svc>` in the example shown.

-For a comprehensive tutorial on running an WCF service in a container, check out [WCF service samples in container](Link to WCF service sample git repo).
+For a comprehensive tutorial on running an WCF service in a container, check out [WCF service samples in container](https://github.com/Microsoft/wcf-docker-samples)

 ## Supported Docker Versions
 This image has been tested on Docker Versions 1.12.2-cs2-ws-beta or higher.